fulankun1412/Large-Scale-Social-Restriction-Violation-Detection/README.md

 # Large-Scale-Social-Restriction-Violation-Detection
-Like its name or also can be called as Social Distancing Violation Detector.
+Just Like the name above for in Indonesian or also can be called as Social Distancing Violation Detector.

 This Code using YOLOv3 As it's Object detection.